DMA-Technologies/uvm-demo/INSTALL_LINUX.md

 reference versions when this UVM/SystemC Demonstration Project commenced.
 As this project progresses, it is likely that updated reference libraries will be incorporated.
-When these updates are emplaced, the documentaiton will be updated, reflecting the changes.
+When these updates are emplaced, the documentation will be updated, reflecting the changes.

 Should you decide, a priori, to use alternate versions of the reference libraries, the authors would appreciate a note detailing